 The Foundation makes grants under the terms of the Charity Commission Scheme.
-During the year a total of 36 (2018 - 38) grants were made or approved for payment by the Trustees for individuals in need of financial assistance with expenses of education or grants to educational establishments related to the Communications and Content industries.
+During the year a total of 31 (2019 - 36) grants were made or approved for payment by the Trustees for individuals in need of financial assistance with expenses of education or grants to educational establishments related to the Communications and Content industries.

 Stationers' Crown Woods Academy (SCWA) - opened on 1 September 2014 having converted to Academy status.
 The school is run by our education partner the Leigh Academies Trust.
 The Foundation supports the school in improving awareness of and readiness for careers in industry beyond school, college or university.
 In May 2017 the school's Digital Media Centre, funded by the Foundation, was formally opened.
 Further funding requests in line with the Foundation's objectives are made through the Governors of the academy, one of whom is a co-opted Trustee.
 In September 2018 the SCWA Royal Marines Combined Cadet Force (RMCCF) was successfully launched.
 Greenwich Hospital, which is the Royal Navy's oldest and largest supporting charity, entered into a five-year partnership with The Stationers' Foundation to generously provide funds to support the RMCCF.
-In 2019, the Foundation provided specific funding for the Student View Project, Humanutopia and the procurement of digital whiteboards.
-The Student View Project is a series of workshops developing literacy in news and media.
-Humanutopia is a registered charity, which works with young people to improve their life skills, wellbeing and mental health through a programme is built around five core values: Hope, Confidence, Happiness, Relationships and Employability.